No ratings yet

 Is this recipe considered an old fashioned potato leek soup?

 Actually, it is pretty close.
-Old fashioned leek potato soup does not use any type of cream or creme fraiche to make it creamy, just a hand blender.
-So if you leave those products out, then you have yourself and old fashioned potato leek soup.
+But old fashioned leek potato soup does not use any type of cream or creme fraiche to make it creamy, just a hand blender – so if you leave those products out, then you have yourself and old fashioned potato leek soup.

 Why does my leek and potato soup taste bitter?

 My guess would be that you burned your garlic or your leeks.
 Garlic and leeks are both very sensitive to heat and therefore must be heated over low heat for a very short amount of time.
-If you cook them too long or too hot, you can burn them and they turn bitter.
+If you cook them too long or too hot, you can burn them and they turn your leek & potato soup bitter.

 What is the best thing to use instead of cream in potato and leek soup?